Blind calibration of a quantum computer: Benchmarking blind calibration

-In order to assess the quality of the calibration parameters inferred from blind calibration when the true parameters are unnknown, we perform state tomography on the same type of experimental data in a way that is informed by the estimate of the calibration parameters, see \cref{app:tomographies} for details.
-We then compute the trace distance (TD) of the state estimate $\rho$ to the target state $\psi$,
+measured by the normalized $\ell_1$-norm between the recovered calibration parameters $\xi$ and the true parameters $\tau$.
+In order to assess the quality of the calibration parameters inferred from blind calibration when the true parameters are unknown, we perform state tomography on the same type of experimental data using the corrected measurements, see Appendix~\ref{app:tomographies} for details.
+We then compute the trace distance (TD) of the state estimate~$\rho$ to the target state~$\psi$,

 as a figure of merit for the quality of the calibration, in place of the \emph{unknown} distance to the experimentally prepared state.
-We expect this to be a good figure of merit, as we do not expect miscalibrations to conspire to yield tomographic estimates that are closer to the target state compared to the perfectly calibrated scenario.